Atelier Nomadic is an architecture and landscape design studio with offices in Rotterdam, the Netherlands and Mauritius.

 The studio specializes in biophilic architecture and regenerative landscape design and has worked on project across Europe, Asia, Africa and the Americas.
 The studio has been honoured with several prestigious international awards including the Architecture Master Prize, International Architecture Award, Design for Asia Award and the UNESCO Prix Versailles.

-Atelier Nomadic is the design partner of Nomadic Resorts and Nomadic Escapes.
-Nomadic Resorts designs and builds low impact tented pods and tree houses.
-Nomadic Escapes operates nature positive camps and lodges that focus on sustainability, well-being, and adventure.
+Atelier Nomadic is the design partner of Nomadic Resorts that designs and builds low impact resorts, tented pods and tree houses.

 The Rotterdam studio is located in a former Jenever Distillery, an early 19th century monument built in Delfshaven, one of the old ports of Rotterdam.